 Members of Aldworth Philharmonic Orchestra (APO) explain how a group created to cater for people unable to commit to weekly rehearsals has grown into a flourishing hub of innovation.

-This is the first set of recommendations drawn up following our research into young people’s attitudes towards making music, and is written primarily for performing groups.
+This is the first set of recommendations drawn up following our research into young people’s attitudes towards making music; written primarily for performing groups.

-Robert Convey of member group Bristol Choral Society explains how they have begun to create the audiences and music makers of the future with their Mini Messiah concerts.
+Robert Convey, of member group Bristol Choral Society, explains how his group have begun to create the audiences and music makers of the future with their Mini Messiah concerts.

 Data protection responsibilities

-We have developed a template Data Protection policy for use by our member groups.
-It has been designed as a starting point so that you can simply add your specific details (e.g. group name) in the relevant places, or use it as a structural guide for tailoring it more substantially.
+We have developed a template Data Protection and Data Retention policy for use by our member groups.
+It has been designed as a starting point so you can simply add your specific details (e.g. group name) in the relevant places, or use it as a structural guide for tailoring it more substantially.